M4Yt/uTube/README.md

 To view videos in HTML5, µTube needs to access the youtube page of this video.
 Since AJAX calls are denied, µTube proxies this information through [videoinfo.php](videoinfo.php).
 Make this file accessible with a PHP server, and link to it in the µTube config.
-This is set to `http://localhost/uTube/videoinfo.php?id=%ID` by default.
+This is set tomy server by default.
+You're welcome.
 You can secure it with a password if you want.
 Just add `&passwd=PASSWORD` to the URL and update [videoinfo.php](videoinfo.php) accordingly.

 ### Request Policy